DOMAINE SERENE

 YAMHILL CUVÉE PINOT NOIR

-"The vibrant expression of the valley: an accessible and refined Pinot Noir that captures the mineral and fruity essence of Yamhill-Carlton."
+"The vibrant expression of the valley: an accessible and refined Pinot Noir that captures the mineral and fruit essence of Yamhill-Carlton."

 The Soul of Oregon

-The Yamhill Cuvée from Domaine Serene is a masterful introduction to the style of one of the world's most awarded wineries.
-This wine is a blend designed to offer immediate pleasure, combining Oregon's classic mineral tension with an exuberant and silky fruit palate.
-It is the perfect harmony between precision technique and respect for the Willamette Valley terroir.
+Domaine Serene's Yamhill Cuvée is a masterful introduction to the style of one of the world's most awarded wineries.
+This wine is a blend designed for immediate pleasure, combining the classic mineral tension of Oregon with an exuberant and silky fruit palette.
+It is the perfect harmony between precise technique and respect for the Willamette Valley terroir.

 1. Identity Profile